berkebasak/NewsBusters-CSC207/README.md

 1.  **Login:** Enter your credentials to access your personalized profile.
 2.  **Set Preferences:** Select your region and language in the Profile menu.
 3.  **Browse & Filter:** Use the main dashboard to view top headlines.
 Sort by **"Highest Trust"** to prioritize reliable news.
-4.  **Save:** Click the "Save" icon on any article to store it for offline viewing in your Profile.
+4.  **Save:** Click the "Save" icon on any article to store it for later viewing in your Profile.

 ### 🧩 System Design (Use Cases)